balamurugun/balamurugun.github.io/_posts/2017-01-14-Github-Basics.md

 # Github basics

-My first post to test the dog food and here are the series og git commands used
+My first post to test the dog food and here are the series of git commands used

 1. git clone URL
 2. git add *